OktavaMod'd Apex 205 Chosen over Coles 4038 for Solo Piano Album

 Ribbon Sag -

-About 60 to 80% of the five hundred or so mics of this type I've seen have come from the overseas manufacturer with ribbon sag - often 80% of the ribbon is sagging out of the magnetic gap. (see below).
+About 50% of the eight hundred or so mics of this type I've seen have come from the overseas manufacturer with ribbon sag - often 80% of the ribbon is sagging out of the magnetic gap. (see below).

 Stock Mic with Ribbon Sag